 Roll the Dice ….

 The more he drank, the friendlier he became.
-He liked the fact I recognized him and chuckled at a couple of things I said.
+He liked that I recognized him and chuckled at a couple of things I said.
+For an hour he knocked back booze and I sipped a Coke.

 “We thought it was worth the risk,” ET said to me.